 2. Roman Forum

-The Roman Forum is one of the most important archeological sites in the world, as it was once the political centre of ancient Rome.
+The Roman Forum is one of the most important archaeological sites in the world, as it was once the political centre of ancient Rome.
 Nowadays all that remains around the forum are ruins, giving visitors a glance into what life must have been like in ancient Roman times.

 The Pantheon is a Roman temple, built during the reign of Augustus (27 BC – 14 AD), and rebuilt in 126 AD by emperor Hadrian.
-In present day Rome, it is one of the best maintained buildings you can visit.
+In present-day Rome, it is one of the best-maintained buildings you can visit.
 The interior is absolutely stunning and it still operates today as a place of worship for Roman Catholics.

 4. St Peters’ Basilica